My Favorite Beaches on Vieques

 Getting to these Beaches

 First, you need to get yourself to Vieques.
 You can either take the ferry from Ceiba or take a short flight.
 These flights are available from San Juan International Airport (SJU) and Isla Grande Airport (SIG) in the San Juan area, or Ceiba International Airport on the east coast.

 Once on Vieques, you’ll require a Jeep rental (high clearance 4WD) to get to most of my favorite beaches.
 And before you even ask … no, you really shouldn’t take the car that you rented in San Juan to Vieques on the ferry.
-Rental cars are not permitted on the ferries.
+It usually voids the contract and/or there will be no one to help you if you have car trouble/flat etc.

 - Blue Beach / Playa Chiva